You’ve heard about the ‘entourage effect,’ right?

 This is the notion (more than a notion, a demonstrated truth, actually) that the various compounds and terpenes in cannabis work synergistically, amplifying each other’s power and positive benefits.
 Like a symphony orchestra, cannabinoids including CBD, CBN and others combine forces in ways that enable them to become greater than the sum of their parts.
 But the key, like that collection of orchestral instruments, is that they work together only when you are exposed to them at the same time.
 This orchestra of cannabinoid components is what whole-plant hemp oil provides.

 That’s the genius of hemp

 There is a school of thought however, that it’s better to find and isolate the key ingredient, mass produce it and then pump our bodies full of that specific molecule.
 Why send the infantry, artillery and the whole dang Army if you can parachute in a few specialists to who will get the job done?

 Even better, by this way of thinking, we now have the technology to shrink the needed elements down to nano size.
-Thus, through delivery methods that bypass the stomach (sublingual tincture and vaping), you can get molecules of pure CBD isolate into your bloodstream so they can get to work.
+Thus, through delivery methods that bypass the stomach (sublingual tincture), you can get molecules of pure CBD isolate into your bloodstream so they can get to work.
 What could be better?

 Sometimes less is more

 Well, as noted above, if you consume pure CBD isolate, you may well be cheating yourself out of the primary benefits whole-plant hemp oil has to offer.
 As explained in a post at Project CBD: